 Let your kids’ imaginations run wild at Palisades Recreation Center & Playgrounds.
 Visit the historic site and gorgeous green space at Battery Kemble Park.
 Rent a bicycle and go for a ride on the local trails or take a guided canoe tour of the Potomac from Fletcher’s Boathouse.
 Attend the Palisade Quilt & Fiber Arts Festival and see incredible woven works by local artisans.
 Spice things up with a dinner of Veg Pakora or Samosa Chat at Salt & Pepper Grill.
 Grab authentic Afghan dishes like Sabzi Turnovers or Spicy Beef Dumplings at Bistro Aracosia.
 Sip on French Onion Soup, snack on a Cheese Board, or dine on Baked Mussels and Escargots at Et Voila!
 Or share a plate of sushi rolls like the Big Bambu or MacArthur Roll at Bambu Asian Cuisine.

 Moving to Washington, DC?
-Extra Space Storage offers convenient self storage facilities throughout the DC metro to help with your transition.
-Find a storage unit near you!
+Extra Space Storage has conveniently located storage facilities across the DC metro to help with your transition.
+Find a storage unit in DC near you!

 Neighborhood statistics from AreaVibes